 If you’re like me, you’ve probably got a few random planters sitting around just waiting on Mother Nature to be nice enough to us to add some life to them!
 I have a few that were dangerously close to getting tossed in the “get rid of” pile.
-You know those ones that have been sitting around peeling and chipping, looking like a hot mess that no plant would want to call home.
-Well, DecoArt paint came to the rescue!
 I’ve got some outdoor pot painting ideas for you today.
 Save money by updating those old sad pots and add some color to your porches.

 Outdoor Pot Painting Ideas